THE LIFE COACH SCHOOL PODCAST – Episode 144

 “It’s your life, my friends.
 You get to decide how you want to show up and how you want to behave to other people.
 You can drop the anger and resentment and (still) never see them again.”

-Three options in this second thought Brooke is offering us.
-1) Pretend to forgive someone even though you really haven’t.
+Three options Brooke is offering us: 1) Pretend to forgive someone even though you really haven’t.
 2) Forgive someone and either see them again or never see them again.
 3) Forgive someone, and then keep forgiving them every time you see them.